paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-205-defense-acquisition-system.md

 **(c) Rule of Construction.—** Nothing in this section shall be construed to affect the assignment of functions under section 7014(c)(1)(A), section 8014(c)(1)(A), or [section 9014(c)(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9014/c/1/A&num=0&edition=prelim), except as explicitly provided in this section.

-**(d) Definitions.—** In this section:

-(1) The term “requirements creep” means the addition of new technical or operational specifications after a requirements document is approved by the appropriate validation authority for the requirements document.

-(2) The term “requirements document” means a document produced in the requirements process that is provided for an acquisition program to guide the subsequent development, production, and testing of the program and that—
+**(d) Requirements Document Defined.—** In this section, the term “requirements document” means a document that establishes the need for a materiel approach to address an operational problem.

-  (A) justifies the need for a materiel approach, or an approach that is a combination of materiel and non-materiel, to satisfy one or more specific capability gaps;

-  (B) details the information necessary to develop an increment of militarily useful, logistically supportable, and technically mature capability, including key performance parameters; or

-  (C) identifies production attributes required for a single increment of a program.

-(3) The term “program capability document” has the meaning provided in [section 4401(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4401/b/5&num=0&edition=prelim).

 ### Statutory Notes